Oreca 03: Development

 To meet the new regulations brought in by the ACO for endurance racing, the 03 has been cost-capped along with all 2011 LMP2 cars with a price of €345,000.
 The engines used in LMP2 cars for 2011 are production-based and there is a wide variety of engines to choose from that can be put into an 03.
 The five teams racing it in 2011 have chosen two of these engine.
 Most of the teams, including Oreca themselves, have chosen the Nissan-powered 4.5 L V8 powerplant which is similar to the engine used by Nismo in Super GT.
 The Swiss team of Race Performance have opted for a Judd BMW-powered 3.6 L V8 engine based on the BMW M3.
 Both engines produce a limited 460 bhp.
 The 03 is built around a light carbon fibre monocoque chassis with an open top bodywork.
 Suspension is by double wishbones and push-rods on all four corners.
 Stopping power is provided by carbon-ceramic disc brakes.

 The Oreca 03 uses the same body and aero package developed by Oreca's chief-engineer David Floury for the LMP1 car campaigned during the 2009 and 2010 season by the works team.
 The blade-shaped roll-over structure is still a direct descendant of the original Courage LC70 design.

+French car manufacturer Alpine raced the Alpine A450 in the 2015 FIA World Endurance Championship.
+This car is technically identical to the Oreca 03, using the same chassis and internals with Alpine branding.